TriChromatic/JASM/README.md

 JASM
 ====

-Java assembly like language and interpreter...
-See rasm also!
+Java assembly like language and interpreter.
+See rasm also as this project was inspired by it!
 This is a proof of concept.

 Instructions
 ------------